asigalov61/Euterpe/Training-Code/README.md

 ### 1) FLASH and Perciever-AR show very good results
 ### 2) Mega performs below average
-### 3) Linear and Sinkhorn perform average, they are old and not SOTA anymore
+### 3) Linear and Sinkhorn perform average, but they are old and not SOTA/efficient anymore

 ***